 What is Branch Retinal Vein Occlusion?

 Arteries carry blood from the heart to various parts of the body and veins return it.
 The venous circulation in the retina is like a tree with numerous branches, all of which drain into one major vein, the central retinal vein.
 When any one of these branches is blocked, the circulation of blood through the affected vein is halted or reduced, producing a back up of blood and fluid into the retinal tissue.
-An excessive accumulation of fluid is referred to as macular edema, which decreases visual acuity.
+An excessive accumulation of fluid is referred to as macular edema, which can cause blurry or distorted vision.

 BRVO is more common in patients with high blood pressure, diabetes, atherosclerosis, or glaucoma.
 Smoking is also a significant risk factor.
 In some cases, no underlying cause is found.
 About one-quarter of patients with BRVO experience gradual spontaneous improvement in vision, but in others, the vision remains decreased or even worsens.